 Brake adjustment is a critical part of vehicle maintenance on large trucks.
 Brake problems, including air brakes that are out of adjustment, were identified in nearly 30 percent of trucks involved in crashes, according to the U.S. Federal Motor Carrier Safety Administration.
 When the brakes on a large truck fail and cause the vehicle to hit other vehicles, the results can be devastating.

-No matter whether you live in Corpus Christi, Brownsville, McAllen, San Antonio, or other areas across South Texas, the truck injury attorneys at Herrman & Herrman are dedicated to serving you.
+No matter whether you live in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+Worth or other areas across Texas, the truck injury attorneys at Herrman & Herrman, P.L.L.C. are dedicated to serving you.
 We provide our clients with the personalized attention you deserve.
-We’re also deeply invested in the communities of South Texas.
+We’re also deeply invested in the communities of Texas.

-Contact Herrman & Herrman today to discuss your legal options for seeking compensation after a serious accident.
+Contact Herrman & Herrman, P.L.L.C. today to discuss your legal options for seeking compensation after a serious accident.
 Our Spanish- and English-speaking staff are ready to serve you.
 To schedule a free, no-obligation consultation, contact us at (361) 882-4357 or online.

 Understanding Brake Adjustments in Semi Trucks

 Large truck operators who drive vehicles such as semis, tankers, or 18-wheelers depend on their vehicles to function properly.
 A well-maintained truck helps truckers deliver their cargo to its destination on time and helps keeps them safe and prevent injury to others on the road.